OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-We'll utilize pure CSS3, avoiding JavaScript for a lightweight and efficient implementation.
+This document details the creation of an expanding card using only CSS.
+No JavaScript is required!
+This effect utilizes CSS transitions and the `:hover` pseudo-class to create a smooth and visually appealing animation.
+We'll be using plain CSS3 for this example.

-## Description of the Styling
+**Description of the Styling:**

-The card uses a simple layout with two main sections: the front (visible initially) and the back (hidden initially).
-The expansion is achieved using transitions on `max-height` and `opacity`.
-The `overflow: hidden` property on the container ensures a smooth expansion.
-We'll use a subtle background color change on hover to enhance the visual effect.
+The card starts with a compact layout.
+Upon hovering over the card, its height expands to reveal hidden content.
+The expansion is smoothly animated using CSS transitions.
+We'll style the card with a subtle shadow and rounded corners for a modern look.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>